MinaAlmasi/FaceWord-fMRI/README.md

 Figures used in the paper can be found in the `figures` folder.

+The table and other plots from *AtlasReader* is found in the `atlasreader` folder.

 ## Setup
 Prior to running the code, you can install all necessary requirements by running in the terminal:
 ```